Parker House (Blue Hill, Maine): Description and history

 The Merrills were no exception.
 They filled Parker House with oil portraits by family friend J. Harvey Young, (the one of Mrs. Merrill's mother Mary Peters Hinckley Ober painted posthumously), and with antiques with family provenance, a few wrested from local cousins, creating for themselves a kind of ersatz ancestral home.
 (It seems clear this had long been their intention: their daughters Edith and Ruth, born in the 1880s, shared the names of two of Joseph Wood's.).
 Among such acquisitions was a table which came up from Beverly with Joseph Wood, later given to the Blue Hill Historical Society by Mrs. Merrill's granddaughter, Betty Darling Bates.
 (It can be seen at Holt House, the Society's headquarters, built by Stephen Holt and his wife Edith, youngest of the Parker daughters).
 There was also the inevitable spinning wheel, a Peters family heirloom, still in the house but now banished upstairs.

 This sense of created history extended to legends concerning the house's construction, traditionally assumed to be complete before 1813.
 (This would have had to be the case for the tale of Joseph Wood dying in the house to be true).
 The story of workmen on the roof hearing the guns at Castine signaling the commencement of the War of 1812, dropping everything in their haste to join the fight then returning to pick up rusty tools where they lay is surely apocryphal, being just the sort of tale conjured up at the time to romanticize the patriotic spirit of early Americans.

-Yet with Civil War era anti-draft riots and lynchings of free blacks by protestors vivid in the memory of many living in 1900, being less remote in time than the Vietnam War and Watergate are to us, such stories may have had particular meaning to New Englanders steeped in the traditions of Abolitionism and military service: Mrs. Merrill's elder brother had fought under Grant and she was proud to be descended from Nehemiah Hinckley, Edith Wood's husband, a Blue Hill soldier who walked home from West Point after the Revolution.
+Yet with Civil War era anti-draft riots and lynchings of free blacks by protestors in the memory of many living in 1900, such stories may have had meaning to New Englanders steeped in the traditions of Abolitionism and military service: Mrs. Merrill's elder brother had fought under Grant and she was descended from Nehemiah Hinckley, Edith Wood's husband, a Blue Hill soldier who walked home from West Point after the Revolution.